quinlan-lab/mutator-epistasis-manuscript/manuscript.md

 ## Acknowledgments

-We thank Rob Williams (University of Tennessee Health Sciences Center) for very helpful comments and feedback on a draft of this manuscript.
+We thank Robert W. Williams (University of Tennessee Health Sciences Center) for very helpful comments and feedback on a draft of this manuscript.

 ## References {.page_break_before}